Homelessness in Sweden: Street newspapers

 There are several street newspapers in Sweden.
 Situation Sthlm, was founded in 1995 and was Sweden's only street newspaper until Faktum and Aluma were founded early in the 2000s.

-In 2006 the three street newspapers were awarded the grand prize of Publicistklubben (Swedish Publicists' Association).
+In 2006 the three street newspapers were awarded the grand prize of the Swedish Publicists' Association (Publicistklubben).

 In 2013, a Swedish tech company created software for the homeless newspaper vendors to accept credit card payments via a mobile app.

 In art

 In 2015, a Swedish art exhibition at Malmö Konsthall titled “The Alien Within: A Living Laboratory of Western Society” included two homeless people from Romania.
 The homeless people were not accepting money from visitors but were paid at hourly rate by the event organizers.

 Health

 Researchers have found that excess mortality among homeless men and women in Stockholm is entirely related to alcohol and drug abuse.

 Some researchers have conducted studies on the oral health of homeless people in Sweden and found that they have fewer remaining teeth than the general population.